minio/docs/source/administration/object-management/object-versioning.rst

   - Replace ``ALIAS`` with the :mc:`alias <mc alias>` of a configured MinIO deployment.

-  - Replace ``BUCKET`` with the :mc-cmd:`target bucket <mc version ALIAS>` for which the :ref:`prefixes <minio-admin-concepts-organize-objects>` should be excluded from versioning.
+  - Replace ``BUCKET`` with the :mc-cmd:`target bucket <mc version ALIAS>` you want to exclude :ref:`prefixes <minio-admin-concepts-organize-objects>` for.

 Something about wildcards and globbing

 You can exclude up to 10 prefixes for each bucket.
-To add or remove excluded prefixes, repeat the ``mc version enable`` command with an updated list.
+To add or remove prefixes, repeat the :mc-cmd:`mc version enable` command with an updated list.
 The new list of prefixes replaces the previous one.

-To view the currently excluded prefixes, use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version enable --JSON` option.
+To view the currently excluded prefixes, use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version enable --JSON` option:
-The ``ExcludedPrefixes`` property contains a list of excluded prefixes:

   .. code-block:: shell
      :class: copyable

      mc version enable --excluded-prefixes ALIAS/BUCKET --json

-The command output resembles the following:
+The command output resembles the following, with the list of excluded prefixes in the ``ExcludedPrefixes`` property:

 .. code-block:: shell